-After years building its membership base, Nextdoor introduced ads and sponsored content.
+After years of building its membership base, Nextdoor introduced ads and sponsored content.
 National-local advertisers can reach Nextdoor members through sponsored posts.
 Small business (SMB) marketers have a range of free and paid marketing tools available on the platform.

 Similar to Google My Business, the foundation of local marketing on Nextdoor is a free profile, called a Business Page.
-Business owners can claim an existing business or create a new one and then add images, contact details, select a category, encourage neighbor recommendations, and post content that helps tell the story of the business.
+Business owners can claim an existing business or create a new one and then add images, and contact details, select a category, encourage neighbor recommendations, and post content that helps tell the story of the business.

 Business owner dashboard

-On the back end, there’s a simple dashboard that enables the business owner to create content or deals, see neighbor comments, recommendations and view Page metrics.
+On the back end, there’s a simple dashboard that enables the business owner to create content or deals, see neighbor comments, and recommendations and view Page metrics.
 A strong reputation (recommendations from neighbors) is ultimately critical to visibility and success on the site.

 Local Deals and Sponsorships